When your employees share company content on social media, it drives more reach, more engagement, and more trust than branded posts ever could.

-It’s become so popular that Gartner predicted that by the end of 2023, 90% of B2B businesses would have implemented employee advocacy as a key business strategy.
+No surprise, then, that Gartner predicted 90% of B2B businesses would adopt employee advocacy as a key strategy.

-To find out more on how employee advocacy affects internal communications, we cover this in our research on ‘Mixternal Communications‘.
+💡 To learn more about how employee advocacy impacts internal comms, we explore this topic in our research piece called ‘Mixternal Communications‘.

 7 Key Employee Advocacy Metrics to Track for Measuring Success

-To do this, track metrics like the number of employee posts, shares, and the reach/impressions of employee-generated content.
-These figures reveal the extent to which your brand message is being disseminated through employee networks.
+Track the number of employee posts, total shares, and impressions from employee-generated content.
+These metrics show how far your brand message is spreading through your team’s networks.

 Engagement metrics provide a deeper understanding of the level of interaction and interest generated by your employee advocacy program.

-This one is incredibly important to track, as it highlights the content that resonates the most with your audience.
+This one is incredibly important to track, as it reveals the content that resonates the most with your audience.
+This very helpful for informing your content strategy.

 Engagement metrics include likes, shares, and comments on employee posts.
-As with reach/impressions, you can track this manually by monitoring employee posts if you’re running a small advocacy program.
+As with reach and impressions, you can track this manually by monitoring employee posts if you’re running a small advocacy program.
 But as your program scales, the analytics available in an advocacy platform will make your life a lot easier.

 To evaluate the impact of employee advocacy on business outcomes, you’ll want to dive into conversion and lead generation metrics.

-These metrics showcase the ability of employee advocacy to drive tangible results for your organization.
-Your primary goal isn’t just to increase reach and visibility on social media, it’s to increase leads and conversions for the business.
+These metrics demonstrate the effectiveness of employee advocacy in driving tangible results for your company.
+Your primary goal isn’t just to increase reach and visibility on social media; it’s to generate more leads and conversions.

-Adding UTM tracking codes to the end of links shared by employees is an easy way to see the impact your advocates are having in Google Analytics.
-This allows you to separate advocacy clicks from other organic social clicks, e.g. from your company channels.
+Adding UTM tracking codes to links shared by employees is an easy way to see the impact your advocates are having in Google Analytics.
+This allows you to separate advocacy clicks from other organic social clicks, such as those from your company channels.
 Learn how to use UTM tracking with DSMN8.

 So, you’re tracking the reach and engagement of your advocates’ content.
 But how is it actually performing?